ozmartian/tvlinker/README.md

 ## Arch Linux AUR

-Just use your favourite AUR helper script/app and look for AUR package named 'tvlinker'.
+Just use your favourite AUR helper script/app and look for AUR package named 'tvlinker-git'.
 Example:

     pacaur -S tvlinker
           or